WPIcs542/Project/vStore/ReadMe.txt

 When user presses "11", "Here is the fragment test: " is printed.
 The program put() 4 values, byte arrays of 1 MB each, with keys 333, 444, 555 and 666.
 Remove key 444. put() 0.5 MB in size for key 444.
 Validate that a put() 1 MB in size for key 777 fails.
 Remove 555 and now validate that a put() 1 MB in size for key 555 succeeds.
 Remove 444 and try Put() 1 MB in size for key 444.
 If all of the above get validated, flag is set to true.
 Each of the above option has a flag, if flag is true "Job Done!" is printed, or "job Failed!" is printed.

+Results:
+After pressing ¡°3¡±, ¡°That's put something into it, sounds fun right, awesome!!¡± is printed, which means doing a put() while get() executing cannot replace the value.
+Put() can only starts after get() finishes.
+After pressing ¡°4¡±, ¡°the key doesn¡¯t exist¡± is printed, which means remove() has already removed the value before get() starts.
+After pressing ¡°5¡±, the value stored under vkey is printed, which means that value store still has the value after rebooting.
+After pressing ¡°11¡±, "Job Done!" is printed, which means that fragment test succeeds.

 Code design: